 Every year the Houston Livestock Show and Rodeo is held in March.
 For 20 days, the Houston NRG Stadium hosts major cattle fairs and rodeo competitions between the country's greatest champions.
 The Friday before the start of the festival is Go Texan Day, dear to the heart of Texans who parade in traditional costumes in a typical western atmosphere.
 Programme: marathons, rodeo tournaments, country music concerts, a carnival parade, and pig races.Last Monday in May: Memorial Day (national)

 This very solemn day for Americans is dedicated to the memory of the men and women who died in battle for their country.
-Each year, the US president gives a speech in honour of the soldiers of the US Army at Arlington Cemetery.4 July: Independence Day (national)
+Each year, the US president gives a speech in honour of the soldiers of the US Army at Arlington Cemetery.July 4: Independence Day (national)

 This famous holiday has been a day of celebration for workers and the labour force in the US since 1882.
-It's an opportunity for everyone to relax… but it's also a day for ‘consuming', since it marks the opening day of the autumn sales!12 October: Columbus Day (national)
+It is an opportunity for everyone to relax... but it is also a day for 'consuming', since it marks the opening day of the autumn sales!October 12: Columbus Day (national)

-On this day marking the World War I Armistice, Americans celebrate the memory of fallen soldiers.4th Thursday of November: Thanksgiving (national)
+On this day marking the World War I Armistice, Americans celebrate the memory of fallen soldiers.Fourth Thursday of November: Thanksgiving (national)

 American settlers established this Holiday as a sign of religious gratitude prompted by a blessed harvest.
-Now secular, this Holiday is an opportunity for Americans to gather with family and friends to enjoy roast turkey and other culinary specialties, such as pumpkin pie.25 December: Christmas (national)
+Now secular, this Holiday is an opportunity for Americans to gather with family and friends to enjoy roast turkey and other culinary specialties, such as pumpkin pie.December 25: Christmas (national)